emrebasaranCE/docker_lab_002_easy/README.md

 ## IMPORTANT NOTE
 ### Why use `-p 3000:80` ?

 When using the EXPOSE [port_number] in Dockerfile, it is the best practice but not enough actully.
 Turns out even though we let the image run on a specified port, we still need to let the docker know which port we will be communicating with the container via`-p [host_port_id]:[image/container_port_id]`

+## Actions after changes made to our app.
-After any changes done to our app code, we have to build the image from the scratch.
+After any changes done to our app, we have to build the image from the scratch.
 To make this step faster, we can change some line in order to use docker's layered approach:

 `WORKDIR /app` Cached
 `COPY . /app` Re-run